-If you somehow lost the password, but still have access to PhpMyAdmin, you can change it right there.
-After that just log in again!
-Learn more about fixing cannot login to WordPress issues.
+If you somehow lost the password, you can edit your database using PhpMyAdmin.
+Learn more about fixing WordPress login issues.

 How To Reinstall WordPress

-So, you tried everything, but the problem is still there?
-Now, we must completely reinstall WordPress!
-There are a couple of different methods you can choose from.
-It depends on if you want to have a completely fresh installation or just a quick reinstall.
+So, you tried everything, but the problem is still there.
+Now, you must completely reinstall WordPress.
+Don’t worry, there are a couple of simple methods you can use to get this done.
+We will show you 3 of them.

 The installation should begin immediately.

-Finally, you will see “Welcome to WordPress” and the number of the version you just installed.
+Finally, you will see “Welcome to WordPress” and the version you just installed.

 The job is therefore done!

 Sometimes, as we mentioned before, you can lose access to your WordPress dashboard.
 So what would be the solution here?
-To do the same thing we did in the example above, without the admin panel access, we can transfer files via FTP.
-(We are using Filezilla 3.44.1. in this tutorial) This method also doesn’t require back up.
+To do the same thing we did in the example above, but without the admin panel access. we will use an FTP client (Filezilla is a great choice) instead.

 Installing FTP Client

 First, go to the FileZilla website and download the latest version of FileZilla Client.
-After it’s downloaded install it.
+After it’s downloaded, install it on your computer.

 If everything is in the right order, the following text will be displayed. (some of the information will differ a little in your case).